Feethams: Quirk

-Feethams was unusual in that after entering the turnstiles through the Twin Towers, spectators had to walk around the cricket pitch in order to enter the ground.
-For many years the layout of Feethams also gave supporters the opportunity to change ends at half time, with home supporters often seen trooping from one end to the other in order to mass behind the goal Darlington were attacking.
+Feethams was unusual in that after entering the turnstiles through the Twin Towers, spectators had to walk around the cricket pitch in order to enter the football ground.
+The layout of Feethams gave supporters the opportunity to change ends at half time, with home supporters often seen trooping from one end to the other in order to mass behind the goal Darlington were attacking.